Transportation Injury Claims in Philadelphia

 Transportation injuries in Philadelphia frequently arise from situations such as:

-- Injuries on SEPTA buses or trains
+SEPTA Pedestrian Strike Accidents involving buses or trains

 Many of these incidents happen during routine travel and do not involve traditional car accidents.